trannguyenthaonghi2299-boop/sales-analysis-sql-powerbi/README.md

   + Items/order: ~1.4 (should be much higher in groceries)

 → Customers come back sometimes, but buy very few items per trip

+Key Issue: Across all 5 categories, basket size (items/order) remains really small at 1.4.
+This means customer only put 1-2 items in their order, regardless what items they bought

 ## 🔍 Key Insights